OzzyHelix/virtio-guide/in-depth_guide-rewrite.md

    - Open your VM, add hardware, and select PCI Host Device for the provisioned vfio-pci.

 ### CPU Pinning
+you need to do this to make you phyical cores be assigned to your virtual cores that way your VM runs with good performance
 1. **Determine CPU Layout**
    - Command:
      ```bash